awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 1. Open the [AWS RAM console](https://console.aws.amazon.com/ram/home)\.

 1. Because AWS RAM resource shares exist in specific AWS Regions, choose the appropriate AWS Region from the dropdown list in the upper\-right corner of the console\.
+To see resource shares that contain global resources, you must set the AWS Region to US East \(N\.
+Virginia\), \(`us-east-1`\)\.
+For more information about sharing global resources, see [Sharing Regional resources compared to global resources](working-with-regional-vs-global.md)\.
+If you want to include global resources in the resource share, then you must choose the designated home Region, US East \(N\.
+Virginia\), `us-east-1`\.

 1. If you're new to AWS RAM, choose **Create a resource share** from the home page\.
 Otherwise, choose **Create resource share** from the [https://console.aws.amazon.com/ram/home#OwnedResourceShares:](https://console.aws.amazon.com/ram/home#OwnedResourceShares:) page\.